CivicActions/ssp-toolkit/docs/controls/AC.md

 ### Part d)

-#### Drupal specific control support

-All accounts issued for Drupal administrators and SSH are documented in CivicActions' ticketing system.
-Account request tickets contain details that explain the attributes for the account including authorized users of Drupal, system infrastructure, group and role membership, and access authorizations.

 #### LINCS specific control or LINCS Responsibility

 LINCS user privileges vary depending on the type of user role assigned.
 Only users with the role of Site Manager have the ability to create and modify user roles for other users.

+#### CivicActions Responsibility

+All accounts issued for application administrators and SSH are documented in CivicActions' ticketing system.
+Account request tickets contain details that explain the attributes for the account including authorized users of Drupal, system infrastructure, group and role membership, and access authorizations.

+#### Drupal specific control support

+Drupal has a sophisticated permissions and role-based access control built in.
+Each role within Drupal can only access the documents and controls for which their privilege allows.

 ### Part e)

-#### Drupal specific control support

-All accounts issued for the admin management of Drupal or SSH access must be approved by the Project Owner or Project Manager who must create an account request.
-The CivicActions Operations Team applies appropriate account permissions and settings based on the job role and function documented within the request ticket using processes defined by the CivicActions Security Team.

 #### LINCS specific control or LINCS Responsibility